waldeir/SAP-1/README.md

 # Introduction

 This is a VHDL implementation of the well known computer SAP-1, described in the book [Malvino - Digital Computer Electronics - 3rd Edition][book].
-The **Figure 1** shows the block diagram of the computational unit, where the active states of the signals where chosen to match the ones described in the book.
-Therefore the same waveforms presented in the SAP-1 chapter can be visualized in the simulation.
+The **Figure 1** shows the block diagram of the computational unit, where the active states of the signals were chosen to match the ones described in the book.
+Therefore, the same waveforms presented in the SAP-1 chapter can be visualized in the simulation.

 ![](images/isap1_block_diagram.png)